rubnsbarbosa/threads/README.md

 1 warning generated.
 ```

-If we have a look at [semaphore.h](https://github.com/swiftlang/swift-corelibs-libdispatch/blob/main/dispatch/semaphore.h) we will see that we need to `#include <dispatch/dispatch.h>` instead of `semaphore.h` Therefore, let's use Dispatch Semaphore Synchronization in macOS with C++ which is part of the Grand Central Dispatch (GCD) framework.
+If we have a look at [semaphore.h](https://github.com/swiftlang/swift-corelibs-libdispatch/blob/main/dispatch/semaphore.h) we will see that we need to `#include <dispatch/dispatch.h>` instead of `semaphore.h` Therefore, let's use Dispatch Semaphore Synchronization on macOS using C++ which is part of the Grand Central Dispatch (GCD) framework.

 ```cpp
 #include <dispatch/dispatch.h>